project-fifo/docs/sniffle/permissions.rst

 Packages
 ########

 Package Permissions start with ``packages->`` followed by the UUID of the package.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions, the following ``cloud`` global permissions exist.

 ``cloud->packages->list``
     Allows to list packages, the ``get`` permission on each package determines which users are seen during the list.